yml/sandbox/concurrency/README.md

 ### synchronous micro benchmark

-The benchmark consist of running one instance of `perf2.py` which simulate when client hammering on our micro service.
+The benchmark consist of running one instance of `perf2.py` which simulate a client hammering on our micro service.

 ```
+@syntax:python
 #perf2.py

 from socket import *